Bär & Karrer

 The firm has had some big wins.
 It helped French nuclear company Areva win more than US$920 million in a dispute with Siemens concerning a collapsed joint venture.

-For TeliaSonera it secured an award of US$932 million plus interest against Turkey’s Çukurova Holdings in an ICC dispute over a share purchase agreement, also defeating a mirror claim by Çukurova.
-The award has since been the subject of enforcement proceedings in the US, UK, the Netherlands and the British Virgin Islands.
+For TeliaSonera it secured an award of US$932 million against Turkey’s Çukurova Holdings in an ICC dispute over a share purchase agreement, also defeating a mirror claim by Çukurova.
+The award has been the subject of enforcement proceedings in the US, UK, the Netherlands and the British Virgin Islands.

 Bär & Karrer is a renowned Swiss law firm with more than 150 lawyers in Zurich, Geneva, Lugano and Zug.